 What the heck are lava tunnels and lava shelves?
 The tunnels are formed when there is a volcanic eruption and lava escapes from the ground to the surface.
 Manjanggul cave boasts some of the longest and largest lava tunnels in the world.

 The cave is approximately 1km in length (2km round trip).
 There is lighting that illuminates the length of Manjanggul Cave.

 However, it is still quite dim inside.
 The floors are quite rocky and uneven and so you should take care to watch your step while walking around and be sure to wear sturdy, comfortable shoes.

 There is also an interesting museum located near the entrance to Manjanggul cave.
 This gives you a little insight into the history of how the caves were formed.

 There are plenty of things to do in Jeju to warrant you spending as much as a week here.
 This is especially the case if you want to incorporate a little R&R into your island break.

-I drafted out the above Jeju itinerary on the assumption that you may only have a few days to spare here.
-If you have more time to dedicate to exploring beautiful Jeju, or you want to switch out some of the suggested activities, I have suggested some other incredible things to do in Jeju below.
+The above Jeju itinerary has been created on the assumption that you may only have a few days to spare here.
+If you have more time to dedicate to exploring beautiful Jeju, some other incredible things to do in Jeju below.